Hadi-Hilal/HadoSaaS/README.md

 HadoSaaS is a Laravel starter kit designed for rapid development of SaaS and admin-oriented applications.
-It comes with essential features like modular structure, user roles, settings management, and more, making it easy to get started with scalable and organized projects. it save for you at least 50 Hr
+It comes with essential features like modular structure, user roles, settings management, and more, making it easy to get started with scalable and organized projects.
+It saves for you at least 50 Hr.

 ## Purpose